-When the distributors send you new cost prices, you will need to enter these into the system so that the formulas you set earlier in the Price Rollup Schedule can calculate an accurate cost and price for the product.See three ways to update costs for existing products
+When the distributors send you new cost prices, you will need to enter these into the system so that the formulas you set earlier in the Price Rollup Schedule can calculate an accurate cost and price for the product.See four ways to update costs for existing products

 - Enter new costs directly into the Product Master for each product.
 This method is best if you only have a few products to update.
 See Add main product and price information.